 Chastity is not the same thing as celibacy; indeed it is not even, first and foremost, a sexual concept.
 Someone can be chaste but not celibate, just as someone can be celibate but not chaste …

-We are chaste when we stand before the world, others, and God in a way which allows them to be fully themselves without letting our own impatience, selfishness, or unwillingness to remain in tension violate their reality and their natural unfolding.
+We are chaste when we stand before the world, others, and God in a way that allows them to be fully themselves without letting our own impatience, selfishness, or unwillingness to remain in tension violate their reality and their natural unfolding.

 Standing before our spouse ‘in a way which allows them to be fully themselves’ is tough, really tough.
 It takes years of understanding, of decoding, who they really are and who you really are in relation to them.
 This is no intangible, spiritual whimsy.
 This is gritty reality.
-This is making room for their annoyances, their weaknesses, their failures on a daily basis, while finding the courage, the graciousness and the goodness of heart to inspire them in their roles as spouse, parent, Catholic, son or daughter of God.
+This is making room for their annoyances, their weaknesses, their failures on a daily basis while finding the courage, the graciousness and the goodness of heart to inspire them in their roles as spouse, parent, Catholic, son or daughter of God.

 The requirement for this kind of chastity is often only fully understood by a spouse or the couple when they are truly living within the daily furnace of the marriage.
 And if this kind of chastity is not heated, molded, hammered out during the course of the marriage, sadly no amount of pre-marital abstinence will guarantee a concrete, joyful outcome.